Michael Massey Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.46).
+- The Tigers have a 4.44 team ERA that ranks 20th across all league pitching staffs.

-- Tigers pitchers combine to allow 112 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Tigers pitchers combine to rank 17th in baseball in home runs allowed (112 total, 1.2 per game).

-- Rodriguez gets the start for the Tigers, his 14th of the season.
-He is 5-5 with a 2.70 ERA and 81 strikeouts in 76 2/3 innings pitched.
+- Lorenzen (4-6) gets the starting nod for the Tigers in his 17th start of the season.
+He has a 3.75 ERA in 93 2/3 innings pitched, with 73 strikeouts.

-- In his most recent time out on Saturday against the Seattle Mariners, the left-hander threw five innings, giving up two earned runs while surrendering three hits.
+- His most recent time out was on Sunday against the Seattle Mariners, when the right-hander went 6 2/3 scoreless innings while allowing two hits.

+- The 31-year-old has a 3.75 ERA and 7 strikeouts per nine innings across 16 games this season, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.